1. What is 6 Social and what will I learn?

 8. Who is delivering the course and what if I miss a session?

 This program originated in a partnership of DSBN iHUB and LTTA.
-Together we were awarded an Ontario Centres of Excellence to fund this project so there is no cost for you..
+Together we were awarded an Ontario Centres of Excellence to fund to bring these programs to you at a low cost.

 It is important that you attend all sessions/modules as this is an interactive, LIVE, online session each time.
 Full participation is required to get the most out of the experience and learning.
 Each module builds on the next as we are taking you through an in-depth process.